 “Pediatric dermatology eConsults: Reduced wait times and dermatology office visits” Pediatric Dermatology, June 2020

-Harvard Medical School researchers conducted a retrospective cohort study of dermatology e-consults for patients under 18 years old completed between November 2014 and December 2018.
+Harvard Medical School researchers conducted a retrospective cohort study of dermatology e-consults between November 2014 and December 2018.
 Of the 188 e-consults, 53.7% were resolved without a face-to-face visit generating potential savings of $24,059.
 Authors conclude that the e-consults reduce needs for face-to-face visits and “offer potential costs savings for payers and patients”

-Massachusetts General Hospital researchers’ analysis of e-consult use from February 1 through April 1st for ambulatory care revealed an increase during the COVID-19 pandemic.
-The study’s interrupted time series model applied the “intervention date” of March 11th, when Massachusetts declared its pandemic-related state of emergency.
-Results showed a proportional increase of econsult volumes over ambulatory care volumes of 5% before March 11th to 19% after March 11th.
-The study’s authors conclude that econsults are a “promising method of ambulatory consultative care delivery [that] can potentially replace some specialty consultations in a manner that provides clinical guidance while reducing the risk of in-person visits to both patients and physicians.”
+Massachusetts General Hospital researchers’ analysis of e-consult use from February 1 through April 1st for ambulatory care revealed a proportional increase of econsult volumes over ambulatory care volumes of 5% before March 11th to 19% after March 11th.
+The study’s authors conclude that econsults are a “promising method… [that] can potentially replace some specialty consultations in a manner that provides clinical guidance while reducing the risk of in-person visits to both patients and physicians.”

 “Impact of Endocrinology eConsults on Access to Endocrinology Care for Medicaid Patients” Telemedicine and e-Health, February 2020

-A review of allergy and immunology e-consults from April to October 2019 which analyzed indication, recommendations, and completion/turnaround times found that 64% provided diagnostic and/or management guidance and 15% recommended subsequent in-person A/I consult.
+A review of allergy and immunology e-consults from April to October 2019 found that 64% provided diagnostic and/or management guidance and 15% recommended subsequent in-person A/I consult.
 The study concludes that inpatient e-consults efficiently and rapidly deliver formally-documented allergist guidance for hospitalized patients, maintaining quality of care while minimally disrupting ambulatory allergy practice.

 “Improved patient access and outcomes with the integration of an eConsult program (teledermatology) within a large academic medical center” Journal of American Academy of Dermatology, October 2019

-To determine e-consults’ ability to alleviate insurance, racial, and socioeconomic health disparities, Ohio State University Wexner Medical Center Researchers conducted a cross-sectional evaluation of all ambulatory dermatology referrals and electronic dermatology consultations over a 25-month period.
-Results showed that e-consults served more non-white patients and Medicaid enrollees, and authors conclude that “telemedicine system can result in improved access for underserved patients.”
+To determine e-consults’ ability to alleviate insurance, racial, and socioeconomic health disparities, Ohio State University Wexner Medical Center Researchers conducted an evaluation of ambulatory dermatology referrals and electronic consultations over a 25-month period.
+Results showed that e-consults served more non-white patients and Medicaid enrollees.
+Authors conclude that “telemedicine system can result in improved access for underserved patients.”

 “Improving Equity of Access Through Electronic Consultation: A Case Study of an eConsult Service” Public Health, October 2019